-Most of these exercises will be created using Adobe Photoshop CS, though some will also be created using Adobe Photoshop CS2.
+These exercises will be created using Adobe Photoshop CS6.
 Although some features shown may not be present or may be different in earlier versions, many of the exercises will be possible even with some of the earliest versions of Photoshop.
 In some cases, differences between versions of Photoshop will be pointed out.
 The exercises show images from the Windows version of Photoshop, though there is very little difference in the Apple Mac version.

 Since you may be editing large image files in Photoshop, it can place a large amount of strain on your computer's capabilities.
-According to Adobe, the requirements for Photoshop CS2 are:
+According to Adobe, the requirements for Photoshop CS6 are: